-- Only two pots to clean!
+- At most, there’s only ever two pots to clean!
 One pot to cook the sauce at the end, and the other pot being the slow cooker.

-- It’s convenient to take to the office or another person’s home…just plug it up to reheat (or keep warm) that delicious food you just made.
+- Slow cookers are convenient to take to the office or another person’s home…just plug it up to reheat (or keep warm) that delicious food you just made.

 - Slow cooking brings out more flavor most of the time.

 - Your crock pot will use much less electricity than your oven or stove.

 You can find my favorite 6-quart crockpot here on Amazon.
 I’ve had it for several years and love it!

 Who Invented the Crock-Pot?

 If you’re into food history, the story of the Crock-Pot is sure to delight you.
 The crock-pot was invented by Irving Nachumsohn in 1940!
 He invented the slow cooker to cook a Jewish stew that is eaten on the Sabbath.
 All work is prohibited on the Sabbath – even cooking and driving.
 Brilliant and hungry man that he was, Nachumsohn invented the crock-pot to cook it the day before.
 Here’s the entire article from One Country, A Brief History of Crock-Pot, The Original Slow Cooker.